4 Key Business Trends for 2017 – Here’s what you can expect

 It’s time for businesses to assess what 2017 is likely to bring.

-So we’ve spoken to a host of experts to get their take on the key business trends to look out for in the New Year.
+So we’ve spoken to a host of experts to get their take on the key business trends to look out for this year.

 1) The rise of “game-changing” AI